stjudecloud/docs/docs/guides/tools/rapid-rnaseq.md

 ## Analysis of results

-Each tool in St. Jude Cloud produces a visualization that makes understanding results more accessible than working with excel spreadsheet or tab delimited files.
-This is the primary way we recommend you work with your results.
+Each tool in St. Jude Cloud produces a visualization that makes understanding results more accessible than working with Excel spreadsheets or tab delimited files.
+This is the primary way we recommend you work with your Rapid RNA-Seq results.
 We also include the raw output files for you to dig into if the visualization is not sufficient to answer your research question.